Anlong Thom Temple

 Also recorded as Aur Pha On, O Phaong, Neak Ta, and Andong Temple.
 Prasat O Pha-ong is a tall square brick temple on a raised brick terrace.
 It opens to the east and features three false floors, decreasing in size with each step up, also featuring “mini-prasats” at each corner.
 Rather than carved elements, it … Read more

-A sandstone quarry located just north of Beng Mealea that forms part of a river bed.
-It is quite fascinating to see where the temple originated from and the clear lines of where large blocks of sandstone would have been chiseled from.
-It’s also a nice spot to relax.
+There is a sandstone quarry just north of Prasat Beng Mealea that forms part of a river bed.
+It is quite fascinating to see where the temple originated and the clear lines of where large blocks of sandstone would have been chiselled.
+It’s also a nice spot to relax, as many do.
+This creek continues … Read more

 Hello Angkor